 - A. Use of Funds.
-CIHA understands and agrees that the HAF Program Funds may only be used for the purposes set forth in Section 3206 of the American Rescue Plan Act of 2021 and the Guidance for the Homeowner Assistance Fund issued by Treasury on April 14, 2021, as amended from time to time, and any other guidance issued by Treasury regarding the HAF. - B. Initial Payments.
-Treasury will make initial payments from the HAF Program available to eligible entities that are approved to participate in the HAF Program, in an amount equal to 10% of the total amount allocated to the eligible entity.
-In order to receive this initial payment, CIHA must (1) enter into the financial assistance agreement with Treasury described above, and (2) commit to use the funds only for qualified expenses other than clause B(1)(i) of the "Qualified Expenses" section above.
-Treasury will make payments to CIHA, or an agency of the eligible entity identified on the eligible entity's notice of funds request.
+CIHA understands and agrees that the HAF Program Funds may only be used for the purposes set forth in Section 3206 of the American Rescue Plan Act of 2021 and the Guidance for the Homeowner Assistance Fund issued by Treasury on August 2April 14, 2021, as amended from time to time, and any other guidance issued by Treasury regarding the HAF. - 1.
+To the extent that CIHA uses HAF funds to supplement other loss-mitigation efforts,

+Treasury encourages CIHA to avoid using HAF funds in a manner that replaces other loss-mitigation resources that would otherwise be available.
+The HAF Plan template, described above, will enable CIHA to indicate whether it is requesting reimbursements under Section 3.B.1.i of the Qualified Expenses described above. - B. Initial Payments.
+Treasury will make initial payments from the HAF Program available to eligible entities that were approved to participate in the HAF Program, in an amount equal to 10% of the total amount allocated to the eligible entity.
+In order to receive this initial payment, CIHA was required tomust (1) enter into the financial assistance agreement with Treasury described above, and (2) commit to use the funds only for qualified expenses other than clause B(1)(i) of the "Qualified Expenses" section above.
+Treasury madewill make payments to CIHA, or an agency of the eligible entity identified on the eligible entity's notice of funds request.
 No more than 50% of the initial payment may be used for planning, community engagement, needs assessment, and administrative expenses described in clause B(1)(j) of the "Qualified Expenses" section above.
 An eligible entity that elects not to receive this initial payment may receive its allocated funds after Treasury approves its HAF plan.
-Treasury encourages HAF participants to use these initial payments to create or fund pilot programs to serve targeted populations, and to focus on programs that are most likely to deliver resources most quickly to targeted populations, such as mortgage reinstatement programs.
+Treasury encourages HAF participants to use these initial payments to create or fund pilot programs to serve targeted populations, and to focus on programs that are most likely to deliver resources most quickly to targeted populations, such as mortgage reinstatement programs. - C. Reallocation of Program Funds.
+CIHA must seek prior approval from Treasury to reallocate funding from a program as described in the approved HAF plan to be used for a different purpose if any of the following is true: - a. the aggregate reallocations from any qualified expense category equals or exceeds 10% of the amount allocated to that qualified expense category in the HAF plan approved by Treasury;